symikelee/closed_loop_teaching_study_anonymous/README.md

 # Closed-loop Teaching Study

 ## Running the study locally
+* (Please note that the study may not run fully due to efforts to make the repository anonymous and lightweight.
+The full, de-anonymized repository will be provided for the camera-ready paper.)
 - Install the following packages, preferably in an isolated environment like conda.
 If you get an error, try installing the specific version listed:

 ```